Neeraj-x0/Weather-API/README.md

 ## Introduction

 Welcome to the Weather App documentation!
-This repository contains the code for a simple weather application that retrieves weather and location information using the OpenWeatherMap API and caches the data using Redis.
+This repository contains the code for a simple weather application that retrieves weather and location information using the OpenWeatherMap API.
 This documentation provides an overview of how to use and set up the application.

 ## Endpoints